priyankagavali/Ansible-Handlers/README.md

 # Ansible-Handlers

-How to achieve Iempotence while restarting thr HTTPD service In Ansible
+How to achieve Idempotence while restarting the HTTPD service In Ansible